tamalsaha/voyager-dns-cert/README.md

 Please consult the official document on this matter: https://letsencrypt.org/docs/rate-limits/

 ### How to use Let's Encrypt staging servers?
-If you are just testing Voyager and want to avoid hitting the rate limits in LE productoion environment, there are 2 options:
+If you are just testing Voyager and want to avoid hitting the rate limits in LE productoion environment, you have 2 options:
 - Buy a cheap domain for testing.
 There are lot of $0.99/yr domains available these days.
 - You can tell voyager to use the LE staging servers for issuing the certificate.
 The issued certificate is not trusted, hence should not be used in production websites.
 But this works great for testing setups.
 To use the staging environment, set the key `ACME_SERVER_URL` in your acme secret in addition to your email address.